maved0903/library_madayag/README.md

     - **Endpoint:** `/author/display`
     - **Method:** `GET`
     - **Description:**
-      This API endpoint retrieves a list of all authors in the system.
-It fetches the details of every author stored in the database.
-The current JWT token is invalidated, and a new JWT token is generated for the user after displaying.
+      This API endpoint provides a list of all authors in the system by retrieving their details from the database.
+After the authors are displayed, the existing JWT token is revoked, and a new token is issued to the user.

     - **Sample Request:**
         ```json